 The name Prairie was my Aunt's first name; my middle name; my daughter's middle name; my granddaughter's middle name and 2 of my great-granddaughter's middle names!

 Nemophilist is an obscure word that hasn't really been used for over 100 years – but it is a word that surely deserves a comeback!
 It means someone with a love or fondness for forests, woods, or woodland scenery, or someone who often visits them – a 'haunter' of woods.
 Yep, that's me!

 Not my circus.
 Not my monkeys. ...
 Oh, wait.
 The flying ones?
 Yeah, those are mine.

 Did you know that in Finland and Sweden, witches come out on Easter?

 If you want to make me happy, send me witches, trolls and creepy stuff.
 (Old school creepy...
 I don't do zombies, murderous clowns or chuckie dolls.
 No excessive blood, either.
-I like skulls, witches, trolls, skeletons, spiders, tombstones, ravens, foggy graveyard pictures, things like that.)
-Tim Burton is my idol.
+I like skulls, sexy witches, trolls, skeletons, spiders, tombstones, ravens, foggy graveyard pictures, things like that.)
+Tim Burton style.

 I am a letterboxer.
 My trail name on Atlasquest.com is "Witch Kittin".

 I have 5 cats, 4 dogs, and fish.
 Lots of fish.
 I have a 125 gallon tank in the living room and a 10 gallon guppy tank in the dining room.
 Then I created a 250 gallon koi pond in my backyard.
 Had a friend help me dig the hole, but I did the rest myself.
 Planted around it, created a waterfall and put in koi and goldfish.
 The koi that out grew the 120 in the living room graduated to this.